Recognising the symptoms

 - Take deep breaths and focus on the sensation of your feet on the floor.
 Focus all of your attention and energy on what your feet feel like and how the floor underneath them feels.

 - Notice where in your body you feel most anxious.
 If you need to shake, let yourself shake but focus on shaking the stress and tension out of your muscles.
 If you cannot find a private space, allow yourself to focus on a repetitive movement of some part of your body; i.e. tap your fingers against your leg.

 - Learn what specific things trigger your panic or anxiety.
 When you are faced with these things, focus on developing a grounding or calming strategy that you can employ quickly.
 For example, you could carry a scarf or item that reminds you of a person who makes you feel safe and steady and grasp this when anxious.
-You could also develop a breathing technique or phone a person who helps you to feel calmer.

 - Keep a journal of all the things that make you feel calmer and the things that make you feel more anxious and practice the things that make you feel calmer.
 Calming activities could include walking, reading, playing the piano, painting, writing or other creative outlets.

 - Avoid caffeine and other stimulants that will make anxiety worse.

 - Avoid alcohol or other depressants that may temporarily relieve anxiety but result in longer term health problems.

 - Try to maintain good sleeping and eating routines; overtiredness and low blood sugar can contribute to a feeling of shakiness that can be misinterpreted as anxiety.

 - Get some exercise or fresh air to shake off excess adrenalin.